sathishmg123/sathishmg123/README.md

-## Hi there, I'm Shivendra 👋
+## Hi there, I'm M G Sathish 👋
-A Consistent learner and i belive in hard work.
+A Consistent learner and i belive in hard work and likes to learn new things.
 - 👀 I’m interested in problem solving and learning new things related to technology.
 - 🌱 I’m currently learning java and after that i will learn spring for back end.
 - 💞️ I’m looking to collaborate on any organisations who can help me to achieve my career.